DanilSuits/probabilityKata/log.md

 Introducing the Coin into the domain model suggests a bunch of spelling changes, so I run with those.
 It's beginning to feel less like a toy problem.

+## REFACTOR

+It seems there's a lot of room for cleanup of the language within the model.
+I seem to be conflating coin and toss; probability and event.
+I suspect deeper teasing might expose a distribution as well.
+The rabbit hole goes deeper; the cutoff in this exercise is arbitrary -- yagni, perhaps.
+We aren't trying to discover a model of everything from a single use case.